AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 The ACVRP was fabricated using the following materials:
 - Metal plate with diameter of 1"
 - Two check valves of 1" pipe size
-- Threaded rod of length 7.5 cm
+- Threaded rod of length 7.5 inches
 - Spring of chosen length and k constant
 - Two hex nuts of length 1-1/8", diameter of 3/8" and thread size of 16
 - Four brass jam nuts of diameter 3/8" and thread size of 16